$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Simulation framework

 The parameterizations were built for the mean signal in the station and the signal distribution standard deviation.
 Through the use of these two numbers, it was possible to emulate the fluctuations in the signal response of the WCDs due to the stochastic processes of particle interactions and light collection.
 Additionally, for muons, the fluctuation in their tracklength due to geometry variations was included as well.
 This was achieved using the distribution of the muons taken from proton-induced shower simulations run over a Geant4 simulation, which provided the geometry of the WCD array and stations.

-To mimic realistic experimental conditions, a crude energy reconstruction method was implemented.
-The correlation between the simulated energy $E_0$ and the total electromagnetic signal measured by the array starting from $40\,{\rm m}$ from the shower core, $S_{\rm em}$, was fitted with a straight line.
-Such calibration was used to reconstruct the primary energy starting from the $S_{\rm em}$ value.
-A resolution of $30\%$ in the energy reconstruction was assumed for the experimental setup; outlier events with respect to this resolution were therefore excluded from the analysis.
-The proposed method allows to select showers with similar energy at the ground to perform the discrimination studies, as further detailed in Section \ref{sec:discrimination}.
+To mimic realistic experimental conditions, a basic energy reconstruction method was employed.
+Initially, a power law fit was applied to correlate the simulated energy $E_0$ with the total electromagnetic signal $S_{\rm em}$ measured by the array, starting from $40\,{\rm m}$ away from the shower core.
+Such calibration was used to reconstruct the primary energy.\\ The events where thus divided in bins of reconstructed energy ($E_{\rm rec}$) ranging from $10\,{\rm TeV}$ to $1.6\,{\rm PeV}$, each bin having a logarithmic width of $0.2$.
+This method allowed the comparison of showers with similar total signal at the ground, regardless of the primary particle.\\ For the generation of all figures in this article (with the exception of Figure \ref{fig:Nmures}), a bin of events with $E_{rec}$ ranging from $100\,{\rm TeV}$ to $\sim160\,{\rm TeV}$ has been chosen.
+This energy interval will be hereafter denoted as ``around $100\,{\rm TeV}$'' for the sake of brevity.

+Additionally, the shower core reconstruction was simulated by introducing a Gaussian smearing of $5\,$m to the estimated shower core position.
+This approach is conservative within the energy range investigated in this study ($E_{0} \in [10, 1000]\,{\rm TeV}$) considering the studies reported in~\cite{SWGO,LHAASO,HOFMANN2020102479}.
+Additionally, further tests have been conducted with core reconstruction resolution values up to $20\,{\rm m}$, showing no degradation compared to the results presented here.